exoplanet-imaging-challenge/phase2/README.rst

-Package for the 2nd phase of the exoplanet imaging data challenge

-This package provides the tools required for:
+This is the package associated to the 2nd phase of the exoplanet imaging data challenge.
+It provides the tools required for:

 * injecting fake companion spectra;
 * reading participants submitted results;
-* evaluate and analyze the results (in particular distance metrics).
+* evaluate and analyze the results.

 Jupyter notebook tutorials